 By asking these questions, you’ll be able to find out if people are struggling with burnout and low engagement.
 You’ll also understand the reasons why they’re having issues and help solve them.

-And in case you need some other resources on how to use 1:1s and prevent turnover in waves, we recommend checking out these links:
+In case you need some other resources on how to use 1:1s and prevent turnover in waves, we recommend checking out these links:

 - Check in on their remote work setup and comfort with these 3 keys to transitioning to remote work effectively